Get Rates Near You!

 JP Morgan

-JP Morgan offers several investment accounts you can choose from, such as self-directed accounts, like traditional IRAs and Roth IRAs, automated investing with a robo-investor, and one-on-one investing with a financial professional via video chat or in-person.
+JP Morgan offers several investment accounts, such as self-directed accounts like traditional IRAs and Roth IRAs, automated investing with a robot, and one-on-one investing with a financial professional via video chat or in person.

 Robinhood

-Robinhood is an investing app that targets beginner investors.
-You may use it on your mobile device without meeting a minimum balance requirement.
+Robinhood is an investing app for beginner investors.
+It can be used on your mobile device without a minimum balance requirement.
 It lets you trade cryptocurrency and offers free stock options.

 SoFi Automated Investing is designed to simplify investing.
 It can help you create a portfolio based on factors like your age, risk tolerance, and goals.
 Best of all, there’s no account management fee.